phasefactor/QuantumExplorers2023/README.md

   - understanding effects of iterations on accuracy
 - measurement in X and Y bases (instead of Z)
 - annoyingly must read Quantum Kittens chapter 3 for context

+## Space Combatant

+### Quiz Topics
+- Significant amount of normal Machine Learning vocabulary/concepts:
+  - types of ML (supervised vs unsupervised vs re-inforcement learning)
+  - general steps taken in each kind of ML
+  - what is a generative model and what do you use it for
+  - existing algorithms (k-Nearest Neighbors, etc)
+  - linear separability, activation functions, feature maps, confusion matrices, residuals
+- RAM vs Quantum RAM
+- data encoding techniques
+- known the types of feature maps and neural network models provided in Qiskit's ML module
+- types of simple circuits: parameterized, unparameterized, etc
+- expressibility vs entanglement capability (from textbook)
+- parity post processing for Quantum Classifier (from Amira's lecture)
+- know the implementation of a quantum Vector Support Classifier